OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

 Advanced Usage
 --------------

-The purpose of the ``onesupport`` tool is to gather as much as possible information about the environment so that OpenNebula's customer care can give more accurate and faster responses.
-The usage is very simple, there are only a few configuration options.
-All are described in brief documentation available via argument ``--help``.
+The purpose of the ``onesupport`` tool is to gather as much information as possible about the environment so that OpenNebula's customer care can give more accurate and faster responses.
+The usage is very simple and there are only a few configuration options.
+There are brief descriptions of all of them available via argument ``--help``.

 .. prompt:: bash $ auto